Sandeza/amazon-connect-PRO-docs/docs/amazonconnectPRO/transcribeSetup.md

 Link: <a href="https://github.com/Sandeza/AmazonConnectPRO-Installations/tree/master/transcribe">Transcribe lambda </a>

  - Set the following values for the environment variables :
-  - WEBSOCKET_URL (The https URL of the webscoket we are going to create)
+  - CONNECTION_URL (The connection URL  of the webscoket we are going to create)
-  - CONNECTION_DETAILS_TABLE ( Dynamo dB table name where contactId and connectionId of the websocket are stored )
+  - CONNECTION_DETAILS_TABLE ( Dynamo DB table name where contactId and connectionId of the websocket are stored )

 Go to DynamoDB and open the `contactTranscriptSegments` and `contactTranscriptSegmentsToCustomer` Tables which was created by Cloudformation template
 Select the table `contactTranscriptSegments` go to `Exports and Streams` and enable DynamoDB streams and select New and old images.